marcopellin/marcopellin.github.io/index.md

 # [](#home)Home

-**Welcome to my website:** my working esperiences are related to Linux embedded and desktop environments, from managing kernel and filesystem, to programming software mainly with C/C++ language.
+**Welcome to my website**
+My working esperiences are related to Linux embedded and desktop environments, from managing kernel and filesystem, to programming software mainly with C/C++ language.

 * * *